FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 - Extracts metadata from FITS headers
 - Groups files by instrument configuration
 - Assigns frame types (science, arc, flat, bias, etc.)
-- Creates a separate `.pypeit` file for each configuration
+- Creates a separate `.pypeit` file tab for each configuration

 .. tip::
     The scan may take a few moments depending on the number of files.
 Watch the status bar or log window for progress.